jruels/tf-gcp/labs/tf-import/index-gcp.md

    - Name: Leave as default (will be changed later)
    - Region/Zone: Select your preferred region (e.g., us-central1-a)
    - Machine configuration: Select "E2" series and "e2-micro"
-   - Boot disk: Select "Debian" as the operating system
-   - Click "Add label" and set Key to `role` and Value to `terraform`
    - Leave other settings as default

 4. Click "Create" and repeat this process two more times for a total of 3 instances.